ayoub3bidi/mars-rover/README.md

 # Mars Rover
 A simple web application that displays a list of images from the Mars Curiosity rover and allows users to view the full-size version of each image.

+## Setup
+* Go to [https://api.nasa.gov](https://api.nasa.gov) and get your API key.
+* In the `src` folder you will find `.env.example`, change it to `.env` and give `MARS_API_KEY` your API key.

 ## Available Scripts